almenscorner/IntuneBuddy/README.md

 ## 🤖 What’s Going on Behind the Scenes?

-When you run Intune Buddy or Munki Buddy, a lot happens automatically to give you a smooth experience:
+When you run Intune Buddy, a lot happens automatically to give you a smooth experience:
 1. Documentation Sync
-    - The chatbot checks if the documentation repository (MunkiDocs/ or IntuneDocs/) exists.
+    - The chatbot checks if the documentation repository exists.
     - If not, it clones the official documentation from GitHub.
     - If it already exists, it pulls the latest changes to ensure you always have up-to-date docs.
 2. Document Indexing